Tony Windsor: 2016 federal election

 On 10 March 2016, Windsor announced his intention to contest his former seat of New England as an independent candidate at the 2016 election.
 Windsor faced incumbent Deputy Prime Minister of Australia and Leader of the National Party of Australia Barnaby Joyce at the 2016 election, who had won the seat upon Windsor's retirement at the previous election.
 Seat-level polling in the seat of New England found Joyce and Windsor neck and neck.
 On election day, however, Windsor was convincingly defeated, taking 41 percent of the two-party vote.
-Joyce actually won a majority on the primary vote, enough to retain the seat without the need for preferences.
+Joyce was able to win a majority on the primary vote, enough to retain the seat without the need for preferences.

 Before his defeat at this election Windsor said, "You haven't seen the last of me" and was asked if he would stand again if he did not win he answered, "I wouldn't rule anything out."